 More and more consumers have been inquiring about DSCR HELOC and investment property home equity loans, so we decided to publish an article answering these questions.
-In 2025 we anticipate more an more lenders offering DSCR HELOC and home equity loans because the demand is surging.
-The RefiGuide helps you find the best DSCR loans that best meet your financing needs.
+In 2026 we anticipate more an more lenders offering DSCR HELOC and home equity loans because the demand is surging.
+The RefiGuide helps you find the best DSCR loans and home equity lines of credit that meet your unique financing needs, regardless of your credit score.

 Unlike traditional HELOCs, which primarily assess the borrower’s personal income and creditworthiness, a DSCR HELOC focuses on the investment property’s ability to generate sufficient income to cover its debt obligations.